silvestreh/feathers-nuxt/README.md

 ## ⚠️ Support

-You may use this boilerplate for whatever projects you want, but beware that updates to it will be scarse.
+You may use this boilerplate for whatever projects you want, but beware that updates to it could be scarse.
 You're very much welcome to contribute if you find something is off.

 ## Getting Started